top of page

 About The Founder

-Timothy Christmore, founder of Moananuiākea (meaning vast Pacific Ocean in Hawaiian), was adopted from Ukraine and raised in Kansas.
+Timothy Christmore, founder of Moananuiākea (meaning vast Pacific Ocean in Hawaiian), he was adopted from Ukraine and raised in Wichita Kansas.

 At 18, he moved to O’ahu, Hawai’i, where he worked at a summer camp for underprivileged Pacific Island youth.
 He has volunteered globally, including in Alaska, Australia, and South Africa.